florinsky/af-vim/README.md

 * Commenter
 * Project manager
 * View marks
-* Update ctags on file change/save and update it in CtrlP
-* Check the omnicompletion - how it work?
-There is some problem ...
 * Check C-g - it does not search in all opened biffers
 * How to search in all files?